Friday, May 8, 2020 (Updated Saturday, May 9)

 “From a purely science and public health standpoint … it’s a bit of a nightmare.”

 The exact level of risk is hard to pin down, given the unknowns.
 Transmission is less likely outdoors, experts have said.
 Viral load also plays a factor: the longer someone is exposed to an infected person, the greater the chance of catching the virus.

 Hundreds of residents have decided that participating in the democratic process outweighs any health concerns.
 But significant portions of the voting population — those in higher-risk groups such as older adults and the immunocompromised, for instance — may feel they have no choice but to stay home and forego their constitutional rights.
 Given COVID’s unequal impact on communities of color and the inverse correlation between income and health in Boulder County, the situation is concerning in terms of equity and access.

 City officials have been careful to toe the line in offering advice to petition circulators.
-They cannot explicitly prohibit the activity, which would be a violation of First Amendment Rights.
+They cannot explicitly prohibit the activity, which would be a violation of First Change made to existing documents, resolutions, or ordinances Rights.
 But neither can they endorse the practice in opposition to the advice of the Boulder County sheriff and district attorney offices, Boulder’s police chief and, now, Boulder County Public Health.

 Representatives from NEWR were initially denied an advocacy permit to gather signatures on the Pearl Street Mall.
 Following inquiries from organizers and Boulder Beat, staff clarified that a permit is not required to petition in public spaces.

 “Advocacy permits on the Mall simply provide a reservation system to manage the many things usually happening on the mall,” wrote Deputy City Attorney Sandra Llanes, “but they aren’t required.”

 Colorado’s Secretary of State warned against petitioning, 9News reported.
 The Secretary of State’s office did not respond to multiple requests to confirm that report, instead emailing a prepared statement.